Bond percolation does not simulate site percolation: Simulating 3-hyperedge: human proof

-\begin{example} For example, one can take $T$ querying all the edges from the vertices already known to connect to the vertex $a$ in $C_1$.
-It will assign all these edges to $S$ and then discover the remaining edges assigning them to $\bar{S}$.
+\begin{example} One can take $T$ querying all the edges from the vertices already known to connect to the vertex $a$ in $C_1$.
+It will assign all these edges to $S$ and then discover the remaining edges, assigning them to $\bar{S}$.
 Then $S$ will be the set of all open and closed edges with at least one edge in the component of $a$.

-Lemma~\ref{tree_lemma} claims that rerunning the choice for these edges will result in measure $\mu$ and rerunning the choice for the remaining edges will also result in measure $\mu$. \end{example}
+Note that this set $S$ depends only on $C_1$.
+Given this, the configuration $C_1 \ra_S C_2$ can be interpreted as follows.
+We take the configuration $C_1$ and resample all the edges not connected to the cluster of $a$.
+Lemma~\ref{tree_lemma} claims that the resulting configuration has a distribution $\mu$.
+Moreover, if instead we resampled the edges connected to the cluster of $a$, it would also result in measure $\mu$. \end{example}

-\begin{remark} Notice that Markov chain method from \cite{BHK} is based on the fact that rerunning the choice for edges in $\overline{S}$ from Example~\ref{SConnected} preserves the measure restriction $\mu|_{a\|b}$.
+\begin{remark} Notice that the Markov chain method from \cite{BHK} is based on the fact that resampling edges in $\overline{S}$ from Example~\ref{SConnected} preserves the measure restriction $\mu|_{a|b}$.
+In our notation, it means that for $A = a|b$ and any $B$, one has